isomerpages/moe-oasispri/_oasis-family/Parents/Parents' Voices.md

 <figcaption> <strong> Koh Shiang Phing, Anna</strong> </figcaption>
 </figure>
 <p>Initially, I thought that Oasis Pri Sch is just a neighbourhood school but I start to realize it is more than that.
 I am a PV so I am able to have opportunities to work with teachers and the school.
 I discovered their passion, care, thoughtfulness, and hard work to help every child.
-All my 3 children are very happy with the school.They love all their teachers and are always looking forward to go back to school after the holidays.
+All my 3 children are very happy with the school.
+They love all their teachers and are always looking forward to go back to school after the holidays.
 Thumbs up for Oasis Pri Sch!</p>

 <figure>
 <img src="/images/07%20Susan%20Ng.jpg"
      style="width:100%">
 <figcaption> <strong> Susan Ng Siew Gek</strong> </figcaption>
 </figure>
-<p>Both my boys enjoy school and had wonderful teachers who have been caring and loving throughout their school journey.My boys, who are in P6 and P4 this year, are excited to learn more as their teachers use fun and motivational teaching methods.I am always happy when they come home sharing what they have learnt in school.Thank you Oasis Primary School for nurturing and developing both my boys during their formative primary school years.</p>
+<p>Both my boys enjoy school and had wonderful teachers who have been caring and loving throughout their school journey.
+My boys, who are in P6 and P4 this year, are excited to learn more as their teachers use fun and motivational teaching methods.
+I am always happy when they come home sharing what they have learnt in school.
+Thank you Oasis Primary School for nurturing and developing both my boys during their formative primary school years.</p>

 <figure>
 <img src="/images/04%20Celsa.jpg"